 🔹 1.
 Start Indoors (Where Needed)

-Warm-season herbs like basil start best indoors and move outside after frost.
+I recommend starting herbs like basil indoors first and then move them outside after there is no more frost.
+Basil is a warm-season herb.

 🔹 2.
 Use Containers

-Many herbs thrive in pots, which protects them from pests and allows you to move them for sunlight.
+Growing herbs in pots protects them from pests and allows you to move them around, to get the best sunlight.

 🔹 3.
 Harvest Often